 NOTE: Bucknell begins to integrate its sports teams in 1960.

-1961 — Richard Boddie becomes the first black male to run track at Bucknell.
+1961 — Richard Boddie becomes the first African American to run track at the University.

-1964 — Frank Wood and Gil Homes are the first black males to integrate the swim team.
+1964 — Frank Wood and Gil Homes integrate Bucknell's swim team.

 1973 — The first black man to play basketball for Bucknell is Harvey Carter.

 1977 — Milton "Skip" Waddel is the first African American to play as a Bison on the Bucknell baseball diamond.

 The Iota Gama chapter of Phi Beta Sigma receives a charter at Bucknell University, becoming the first African American fraternity to make Bucknell its campus home.

 1978 — Professor Richard Smith of the Department of English becomes the first tenured African American faculty member at Bucknell University.